-If the employer wishes to participate in the application, it must file with the Board and deliver to the applicant and union a completed Intervention in Application for Termination of Bargaining Rights Under Section 63 of the Act (Form A-8) no later than two (2)-days after it received the Termination Package (Employer).
+If the employer wishes to participate in the application, it must file with the Board and deliver to the applicant and union a completed Intervention in Application for Termination of Bargaining Rights Under Section 63 of the Act (Form A-8) no later than two days after it received the Termination Package (Employer).

-The Intervention may be delivered to the applicant and union by hand delivery, courier, facsimile transmission or by e-mail if any means permitted by Rule 6.4(d).
-It may be filed with the Board by any means, except e-mail, Registered Mail or facsimile transmission
+The Intervention may be delivered to the applicant and union by any means permitted by Rule 6.4.
+It may be filed with the Board by any means, except e-mail, Registered Mail or facsimile transmission.